The HBS essay question has remained the same from the previous application cycle. Read on for tips on how to approach their prompt!

 Extracurricular activities (typically after college) for which you had a particular passion

 Expected future career impact (ideally, discuss the value you want to add and transformation you want to enable, rather than the role/job you seek)

 Most importantly, successful candidates treated the essay as an opportunity for a conversation, rather than a formulaic, check-the-box approach.
 Consider what you would say to the admissions team to convince them that you are the best person to deliver something they really need to the class they are putting together, if you only had 30-60 seconds to pitch them.
 Write those words down, as that will be a great starting point for this essay.
 By conducting our personal branding exercise, you’ll also receive some great insights from those who know you best!

 · Round 1: Application deadline: Sept.
 7, 2022, Decision date: Dec.
 8, 2022

 · Round 2: Application deadline: Jan.
 4, 2023, Decision date: Mar.
 29, 2023

 Click here for school interaction opportunities.

-> The online application is expected to be released in mid-June, 2020.
+The online application is expected to open in June 2022.

-> Check out information here.
+Check out information here.